Well hello again, I have missed you terribly!

 Summer, spring or salad rolls, known as Goi Cuon in Vietnamese, are fresh, versatile and so easy to put together.
 You can use all kinds of vegetables to suit your taste.
 Make them simple with just a few ingredients like the first picture, or add more for a variation and rainbow effect like the picture above.

-I love these rolls and you can be sure that this is the first of many I will like to try out and share.
+I love these rolls, they are simple and fun to make.
 The recipe today is a very basic, all around summer roll.
 Nothing complicated, everything should be readily available and easy to find.

 For a great tutorial on rolling a closed end roll like the image just above (they were cut in half) go here: How to Roll Fresh Vietnamese Spring Rolls – A Photo Tutorial